chinnivamshi/MS-Hackthon-MEDBOT/README.md

 Express.js
 MongoDB
 TypeScript
+LANGCHAIN
 JWT (JSON Web Tokens) for authentication
 Twilio for SMS notifications
-OpenAI API for chatbot functionality
+GEMINI API(u can use any other too) for chatbot functionality HERE API for location and hospital data fetching

 Frontend:

 React